 - MQTT-PWN intends to be a one-stop-shop for IoT broker penetration testing and security assessment operations.

 Discover a Real-World Example of Testing IoT

-A great place to see a hands-on demonstration of testing IoT applications is performance testing expert Scott Moore’s upcoming PerfGuild session on IoT performance testing.
+A great place to see a hands-on demonstration of testing IoT systems and applications is performance testing expert Scott Moore’s upcoming PerfGuild session on IoT performance testing.

 He’ll share the lessons he’s learned about IoT testing as well as walk us through a real-world example of something he’s recently worked on.